Retinal-Research/RBAD/README.md

-# RBAD
+# RBAD - A Dataset and Benchmark for Retinal Vessels Branching Angle Detection

-The tool for retinal angle detection.
+We offer an open-source annotation tool and a benchmark dataset comprising 40 images annotated with retinal branching angles.
+Additionally, this project presents a novel method for detecting retinal branching angles using a self-configured image processing technique.
+Our methodology for retinal branching angle detection and calculation is detailed, followed by a benchmark analysis comparing our method with previous approaches.

 # Project Overview